-In this case study, the Excalibur Shield was employed at a West Texas facility to collect solid samples, monitor MIC and weight loss coupon at a worst case scenario on a 20-mile long, 10” carbon steel condensate pipeline operating at 700 PSI with a 50% shut down rate.
+In this case study, the Excalibur Shield was employed at a West Texas liquid pipeline system to collect solid samples, chemical residuals, analyze for MIC and monitor weight loss coupons at the worst case scenario on a 20-mile long, 10” carbon steel condensate pipeline operating at 700 PSI with a 50% shut down rate.

-The internal pipeline conditions were ideal for bacteria growth and influenced corrosion.
-The weight lost coupon was being monitored by a retriever style coupon (Figure 1).
-The pipeline segment was suffering from a lack of internal monitoring, corrosion rate monitoring at the most severe locations, insufficient solid sampling, and water analysis.
+The internal pipeline conditions were ideal for bacteria growth and microbially influenced corrosion, and the pipeline system was only being monitored by a retriever style coupon (Figure 1).
+The pipeline segment was suffering from a lack of internal monitoring, corrosion rate monitoring at the most severe locations, and insufficient solid and liquid sampling and analysis.

-The pipeline operator was injecting biocide and corrosion inhibitors with minimal opportunity to monitor the effectiveness of the chemical treatment because sample gathering was only available while operating a solid urethane cleaning pig.
-The cleaning pig cycles were also not consistent with best practice for monitor scheduling, and there was no coordination between the field technician and corrosion technician during the pig run.
-The corrosion technician was only notified weeks after sample collection, and the corrosion control program lacked proper corrosion identification, mechanisms and optimization of chemical treatment programs.
+The pipeline operator was injecting biocide and corrosion inhibitors with minimal opportunity to monitor the effectiveness, and the chemical treatment testing was only available while the operator used a solid urethane maintenance cleaning pig.
+The cleaning pig cycles were also not consistent with best practice for monitoring, and there was no coordination between the field pipeline technician and corrosion technician during the pig runs.
+For example, the corrosion technician was notified weeks after sample collection.
+The corrosion control program lacked proper corrosion identification, coordination, mechanisms and optimization of chemical treatment programs.

 The only effective analysis was the retriever style coupon (Figure 2).
-The coupon weight was measured with a 2” x ¼” diameter, installed, exposed to the internal pipeline for 117-days, and resulting in a 0.17 MPY.
-The corrosion rate of a coupon is expressed in mils per year (MPY), or millimeters per year, or number of one-thousandths of an inch of metal loss from the coupon surface over a 1-year period.
+The weight loss coupon measured 2” x ¼” in diameter and was installed and exposed to the internal pipeline conditions for 117-days, and resulting in a 0.17 MPY wall loss rate.
+The corrosion rate of a coupon is expressed in mils per year (MPY), with one mil being the same as one-thousandth of an inch of metal loss inside the pipeline at the coupon surface over a 1-year period.